 It is prudent for you to visit the church and become acquainted with us.
-See if you find the way we worship inspiring, comfortable and challenging--not everyone does.
-It may be useful to get to know some of the folks.
+See if you find the way we worship inspiring, comfortable and challenging – not everyone does.
+It may be useful to get to know someone.
 If it seems like the right fit for you, then we invite you to come to an orientation.
-Typically, we have three or four orientations during the year--one in the fall, another in the winter and one in the spring.
-Meetings last for about 2 1/2 hours on a Saturday morning.
-Sometimes folks meet privately with the pastor, instead of, or sometimes in addition to, the orientation.

 Then, on a Sunday soon after the orientation, we invite those who wish to join to come forward and join in the public covenanting process described above.

 What if I'm not ready to become a member?

 We are happy to have you come to worship, work on service projects, join classes, and offer your gifts for the common good through the church.
 Many people participate in Fauntleroy Church, some for many years, without formally becoming members.